 Step 5: Deep clean the house

-Once all the of the repairs are done, you will need to do a deep clean of the house before anyone moves in or before you list the house to be sold.
-You can do this on your own, or hire some cleaning services to come in and help with it.
-You can even see if they will help with the clean up process.
+Once all of the repairs are done, you will need to do a deep clean of the house before anyone moves in or before you list the house to be sold.
+You can do this on your own or hire some cleaning services to come in and help with it.
+You can even see if they will help with the clean-up process.